Principal stratification with continuous treatments and continuous post-treatment variables: Details of MCMC sampling

 \item To update the smoothness parameter $\rho$ of the kernel, there is no conjugate prior so we utilize a Metropolis Hastings strategy to updating this parameter.
 We assume a gamma prior with parameters $a_0$ and $b_0$.
 We propose a new value centered at the previous one plus normally distributed noise.
 If our previous value was $\rho$, and the proposal value is $\rho'$, then we calculate

 where we let $P(\cdot \vert \mathcal{D})$ be the posterior of $\rho$ conditional on the data and all other unknown parameters, except for $\boldsymbol{S}_i$, which has been integrated out.
 Similarly, we let $T(\rho, \rho')$ be the transition probability of proposing $\rho'$ from $\rho$.
 The transition probabilities will cancel out in our case due to our proposal being symmetric, unless the algorithm approaches the boundary value of $0$, in which case a truncated distribution needs to be utilized and the transition probabilities adapted accordingly.
-We then choose $\rho'$ with probability $r$ and $\rho$ with probability $1-r$. \item Now, we must sample the parameters of the stick breaking prior for the regression coefficients, $\boldsymbol{\eta}_i$.
-First, we need to update the weights $V_j$, which are updated as
+We then choose $\rho'$ with probability $r$ and $\rho$ with probability $1-r$.